drawingjourney/drawingjourney.github.io/_posts/2018-01-03-2018-art-resolutions.md

 Have you set any art goals for 2018?
 If so I'd like to hear them---feel free to post about them in the comments section below!

+(If you'd like some inspiration Josh Kaufman has written a great post about [creating a personal masterplan][masterplan].)

 [schoolism]: https://schoolism.com
 [caricature]: https://www.schoolism.com/school.php?id=8
 [portraits]: https://www.schoolism.com/school.php?id=37